plathrop/plathrop.github.io/_posts/2011-11-01-fai-lab-with-virtualbox-part-i.markdown

 # Using 'N' from the previous command, run: `VBoxManage hostonlyif
 # ipconfig vboxnetN --ip 192.168.N.1` for example, if N = 0
 VBoxManage hostonlyif ipconfig vboxnet0 --ip 192.168.0.1
+# Finally, disable DHCP on this network, we'll be handling that
+# ourselves.
+VBoxManage dhcpserver remove --ifname vboxnet0
 {% endhighlight %}

 Line 3 creates a new host-only network interface in the VirtualBox